Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Results, Evaluation and Analysis

+Table \ref{tab:TacPredPerformance} presents the quantitative performance of each model, measured by Mean Absolute Error (MAE) across the entire prediction horizon, as well as for specific time steps.
+Figure \ref{fig:Tactile_Prediction} shows the qualitative performance of each model on the test set.

+The SPOTS models outperform the the tactile only prediction model ACTP and the single pipeline prediction model SVTG.
+The SVTG model uses SVG style architecture to predict magnetic-based tactile sensations, which has produced equally poor results in \cite{mandil2021tac}.
+The dual pipeline prediction architectures (SPOTS) are able to perform accurate predictions in both the tactile and scene prediction spaces by utilising the architectures that work best for the given modality.
+In this case, the single pipeline model SVTG, which worked well for visual predictions, was not capable of producing the same for tactile predictions as its rigid architecture could not be adapted to fit both modalities.

+Qualitative analysis shown in Fig. \ref{fig:Tactile_Prediction} shows the poor performance of ACTP, which shows very little change in force predictions over the horizon.
+In line with the poor MAE scores, SVTG predicts poor tactile sensations that often produce little to no resemblance to the ground truth tactile values.
+The dual pipeline (SPOTS) models produce good estimates of changes in tactile sensation, predicting spikes at the right time steps and with roughly correct scale.
+These SPOTS predictions dramatically outperform the state-of-the-art tactile prediction model ACTP and the single pipeline model SVTG.
+Post spike the tactile predictions can linger at high/low values, for example in Fig \ref{fig:Tactile_Prediction} (a).
+There is little to distinguish the three SPOTS models from each other, so we conclude that the dual pipeline structure is the main cause for tactile prediction success and the small changes in the SPOTS architecture have a negligible impact.

-Overall, we find that both quantitatively and qualitatively the SPOTS model is capable of generating realistic tactile predictions across short prediction horizons.
-Indicating our multi-modal approach may further enable robotics in physical interaction tasks as predicted tactile sensation can be used for more robust and safer physical interactions through model predictive tactile control approach~\cite{nazari2022proactive}.
+\chdeleted[id=AE]{Overall, we find that, both quantitatively and qualitatively, the SPOTS model is capable of generating realistic tactile predictions across long prediction horizons.
+In the next subsection, we will analyse the impact that visual sensation has on the tactile prediction aspect of our models, is it only useful for training or does the model leverage live scene data to improve its tactile predictions. }

+\chdeleted[id=AE]{This subsection evaluates the tactile prediction capabilities of the multi-modal models.
+Table~\ref{tab:TacPredPerformance} reports quantitative performance measured by Mean Absolute Error (MAE) over the full prediction horizon as well as at selected time steps, while Fig.~\ref{fig:Tactile_Prediction} presents representative qualitative results.} \chdeleted[id=AE]{The dual-pipeline SPOTS models consistently outperform both the tactile-only baseline (ACTP) and the single-pipeline multi-modal model (SVTG).} \chdeleted[id=AE]{SVTG adopts an SVG-style architecture for predicting magnetic-based tactile signals, an approach that has previously been shown to be suboptimal for tactile prediction \cite{mandil2021tac}.}

+\chdeleted[id=AE]{In contrast, the dual-pipeline SPOTS architecture allows each modality to be modelled using structures suited to its dynamics, enabling accurate prediction in both the tactile and visual domains.} \chdeleted[id=AE]{As a result, the single-pipeline SVTG model, despite performing reasonably for visual prediction, struggles to represent tactile dynamics due to its rigid shared architecture.} \chdeleted[id=AE]{Qualitative analysis in Fig.~\ref{fig:Tactile_Prediction} highlights the limitations of ACTP, which exhibits minimal variation in predicted force profiles over the prediction horizon.} \chdeleted[id=AE]{Consistent with its quantitative performance, SVTG produces tactile predictions that often deviate substantially from the ground truth force trajectories.}